turnkeylinux-apps/tkldev/docs/README.rst

      147 total

-The hard part usually isn't using TKLDev but getting the integration details right (e.g., what combination of packages and configurations).
+The hard part usually isn't using TKLDev but getting the integration details right (e.g., combining packages and configurations).

 If you're going to integrate a Linux system you're going to have to do that anyway and test it, so why not to do it in a way that is well